pepkit/peppy/doc/source/sample-annotation-sheet.rst

 The ``sample annotation sheet`` is a csv file containing information about all samples in a project.
 This should be regarded as an immutable and the most important piece of metadata in a project. **One row corresponds to one sample** (or, more specifically, one pipeline run).

 A sample annotation sheet may contain any number of columns you need for your project.
-You can think of these columns as __sample attributs__, and you may use these columns later in your pipelines or analysis (for example, to adjust tool parameters depending on sample attributes).
+You can think of these columns as `sample attributes`, and you may use these columns later in your pipelines or analysis (for example, to adjust tool parameters depending on sample attributes).

 Certain keyword columns are required or provide looper-specific features.